Reading Time: 4 minutes

 A typical audit can be broken down into three general phases.

 - The first phase involves the collection and initial assessment of information about the organization, function or service being audited.
-The goal of this phase is to ensure that all the current and pertinent info is gathered, and that all information is complete.
+The goal of this phase is to ensure that all the current and pertinent info is gathered and that all information is complete.
 In the context of business continuity, IT strategic planning, and other similar long-term planning activities this phase also includes gathering information about the organization’s strategic objectives, vision and overall structure.
 The scope of the information collected will vary based on the scope of the audit itself.

-- The second phase of an audit must include an analysis of the information as well as a gap assessment against pre-determined criteria (e.g. regulation, best industry practices, etc.).
+- The second phase of an audit must include an analysis of the information as well as a gap assessment against pre-determined criteria (e.g. regulation, best industry practices, most recent Business Impact Analysis, etc.).
 In this phase, the focus shifts to assessing where the organization is currently at, and where it needs or wants to be.
-The key in this phase is to look at not only the current state but also at historical performance of the assessed programs or projects.
+The key in this phase is to look at not only the current state but also the historical performance of the assessed programs or projects.
 It is also important to develop up-to-date business requirements that accurately reflect the current and future organizational requirements.
 These requirements should be captured with the involvement of all of the organization’s stakeholders that depend on the program or project in question.
 The requirements must then be compared to the desired objectives to determine whether any gaps exist.

 - The final phase of an audit is the report phase.
 A comprehensive report should be developed that outlines all the findings as well as high-level implementation and budgetary recommendations.
 The report should be used by all stakeholders as a guide for making changes to address the identified gaps, as well as a reference document to be kept in mind when making other types of decisions.
-Organizations that use MSPs can also leverage the final report when assessing the outsourcing organization performance or negotiating changes to their service agreements.
+Organizations that use MSPs can also leverage the final report when assessing the outsourcing organization's performance or negotiating changes to their service agreements.

 When to do an audit of your BCM Program